 The Duck Dynasty TV show features the family of Phil Robertson, a close-knit, church-going Louisiana bayou group living the American dream as they operate the thriving Duck Commander business, while maintaining their family values and lifestyle.

-Due to the huge success of the series, Duck Dynasty began Season 2 in October, 2012, followed by Season 3 early in 2013.
 The show, produced for A&E Networks by Gurney Productions, ended 2012 as the most watched A&E telecast of all time with 6.5 million viewers.

 In 2013, Duck Dynasty became the top-rated reality program on cable, with an average 13.4 million viewers.

 Season 11 of Duck Dynasty premiered in November of 2016 on A&E. This was the final season for Duck Dynasty, with the final episode airing in the spring of 2017.

 Duck Commander and Buck Commander Offices and Store, West Monroe, Louisiana